louisfb01/best_AI_papers_2021/README.md

 * [Click here for the code](https://github.com/facebookresearch/IMGUR5K-Handwriting-Dataset?fbclid=IwAR0pRAxhf8Vg-5H3fA0BEaRrMeD21HfoCJ-so8V0qmWK7Ub21dvy_jqgiVo)

+If you’d like to read more research papers as well, I recommend you read [my article](https://pub.towardsai.net/how-to-read-more-research-papers-7737e3770d7f) where I share my best tips for finding and reading more research papers.

 ## Animating Pictures with Eulerian Motion Fields [21]<a name="21"></a>
 This model takes a picture, understands which particles are supposed to be moving, and realistically animates them in an infinite loop while conserving the rest of the picture entirely still creating amazing-looking videos like this one...